-A home inspection is ALWAYS recommended when purchasing a property that you intend to occupy.
+A home inspection is ALWAYS recommended when purchasing a property you intend to occupy.
 Buying a home in the LBI real estate market differs greatly from buying a home on the mainland.
 Since Long Beach Island is a barrier island, flooding is a part of life, and some homes on LBI have flooded in the past.
 This flooding could be a significant flood event, like Hurricane Sandy in 2012 where many homes had interior water damage, or it could be from minor flooding that is limited to a crawlspace or garage.
-In either case, the damage caused by floodwaters is often unseen to the naked eye, and it takes a thorough investigation of the property to ensure the home purchased in the LBI real estate market is safe and structurally sound.
+In either case, the damage caused by floodwaters is often unseen to the naked eye.
+It takes a thorough investigation of the property to ensure the home purchased in the LBI real estate market is safe and structurally sound.
 A few things to consider are:

 Mold caused by damp and wet wood